Safeguarding

 Child protection is part of the Safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.

-Our Deputy DSL's are Mrs Eleanor Mitchell and Mr Tim Miller.
-They will be available in the absence of the DSL.
+Our Deputy DSL is Mr Mason Conlan.
+He works alongside Mrs Marie Hendry and will be available in the absence of the DSL.

 If you are ever concerned about the safety or wellbeing of any child, please speak directly to: